Getting to Know Down Home Farm

 What makes the Down Home Farm vision unique?

-Our 30-acre riparian woodland property is just 25 minutes from Winnipeg’s city limits — a rare chance to experience real seclusion so close to the city.
+Our 120-acre prairie property — a blend of 30 acres of riparian woodland and 90 acres of cropland — sits right outside Winnipeg, offering a rare chance to experience true seclusion so close to the city.
 Our vision is to create a place where you can pause, breathe, and reconnect with life’s simpler rhythms.
-We’re starting with Enduring Photography Sessions (coming soon!) and will grow into unique stays and creative land uses over time — each step shaped by the seasons and done with intention.
+We’re starting with enduring photography sessions, and will grow into unique stays and creative land uses over time — each step shaped by the seasons and done with intention.

 Where is the Down Home Farm located?

-We’re just 25 minutes from Winnipeg’s city limits — tucked off the beaten path near Starbuck, Manitoba.
+We’re just 25 minutes from Winnipeg’s city limits — tucked off the beaten path near the small town of Starbuck, Manitoba.
 Here, oak woodland meets crop land and a meandering prairie river, creating a private retreat where you can slow down and breathe a little deeper.

 What types of crops do you grow at the Down Home Farm?